animesharma/cowin-vaccine-tracker/README.md

 }
 ​
 ```
-These credentials will be used to send email notifications about vaccine availability to the recipient specified by the `--recipient` argument.
+These credentials will be used to send email notifications about vaccine availability to the recipient(s) specified by the `--recipients` argument.
 Ensure that this information is accurately filled, otherwise email notifications will not work.